brandur/sorg/content/passages-drafts/002-japan.md

   throw away, you pack it out until you get home or come across a convenience store.
-You'd think this would lead to runaway littering, but Japanese cities are the cleanest places you'll ever see.
+You'd think this would lead to runaway littering, but Japanese cities are the cleanest places you'll ever find.
 Everyone follows the rules.
 * Corndogs are called "American dogs" and sold at every convenience store along tiny condiment packets that